 What is fentanyl?

-- It's a prescription drug used primarily for cancer patients in severe pain.
+- It's a prescription drug used primarily to manage severe pain.

 How toxic is fentanyl?

-This drug is roughly 50 to 100 times more toxic than morphine.
+Fentanyl is roughly 50 to 100 times more potent than morphine.

 Handle fentanyl carefully